dulcezucar/Stanford-CS-106A/README.txt

 Drawing concentric circles using some constants, including the number of concentric circles.
 I simplified the calling of 3 ovals using a switch statement.

 Used the same principles of drawPyramids to find the central point

+#3) drawAcmHierarchy.java

+Used the same concepts of finding the central point of the window.
+Created the program box with label.
+Then, added a for loop and switch statement to iterate through creating the subclass boxes.

+The trickiest part was figuring out the middle of the class box to place the lable correctly in the x orientation.